 The Pink Mynah Festival 2016 was a huge success!
 The festival, which was organised by the Gay & Lesbian Network and ran from 22-29 October, was split into various events which included an arts & film festival, a cheese & wine evening, the Pink Mynah Pageant and the Pink Picnic.
-There were various competitions held over this time and

 The Pink Mynah Photo & Film competition #MyRight2B was held at the KZN Museum as part of our Arts & Film Festival and voters had the chance to vote at the museum and online for their favourite photos and films.
 The winner of the photo competition is Nompumelelo Mphantsha and the winner of the video competition is Sbongiseni Mahlangu- for the video “I get beaten up, but I rise.
 I am titanium”